PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_configuration.rst

   The skillet now resides in Github.
 Note however that the page README gives no real indication about what is contained in this repo.
-We'll get back to that later.
+We will edit this page later in the tutorial.

   .. image:: /images/configure_tutorial/configure_skillet_repo_updated.png
      :width: 800